rehobothkebede/csc222/essence_of_oo.md

 - The design of a software product is the source code.
 Like architect has blue prints, a coder has source code.

-- Object-Oriented design, according to Uncle Bob, is a way ogranizing software by modeling real-world entities as object that contain both data and behaviors.
+- Object-Oriented design, according to Uncle Bob, is a way to edit and orginize dependencies.
+It also prevents code rot.